ROCK AND DUNGENESS CRAB FISHING

 Rock Crab Fishing

 Rock crabs are another great crab found along the west coast.
-The rock crab pinchers are very large,
+The rock crab pinchers are very large, providing

-rock crabs along the rocky areas of the coast.
+the rocky areas of the coast.

 What Is A Rock Crab?

-Rock crab is plentiful along the Pacific Northwest coast of the United
+Rock crab is plentiful along the Pacific Northwest coast of the United States.

-less popular than the dungeness crab.
-The red rock crabs are typically
+the dungeness crab.
+The red rock crabs are typically from four to six inches

-from four to six inches across, but they can grow up to 10 inches across.
+across, but they can grow up to 10 inches across.
+The female rock crabs are a

-The female rock crabs are a little smaller than the male rock crabs, but
+little smaller than the male rock crabs, but are equally as delicious.
+The tast

-are equally as delicious.
-The tast of the rock crab is sweeter, and to me
+of the rock crab is sweeter, and to me taste better, than other crabs.

 Rock Crab Habitat

-Rock Crabs live in rock, gravel or kelp beds in bays, estuaries and rocky areas of the ocean from the
+Rock Crabs live in rock, gravel or kelp beds in bays, estuaries and rocky areas of the ocean from the shallow

-to hide from other predators such as river otters, sea otters, large fish, and other crabs.
+from other predators such as river otters, sea otters, large fish, and other crabs.

 •